SpaceWarpDev/SpaceWarpDocs/pages/modinfo.json.rst

 modinfo.json
 =========================================

-The modinfo.json file for a mod follows the following structure
+The modinfo.json file for a mod follows the following structure:

 ::